IBM/aspera-cli/README.md

 ### Remote sources

 Faspex lacks an API to list the contents of a remote source (available in web UI).
-To workaround this, the node API is used, for this it is required to add a section ":storage" that links a storage name to a node config and sub path.
+To workaround this, the node API is used, for this it is required to add a section ":storage" that links a storage name to a node configuration and sub path.

 Example: